MicrosoftDocs/power-automate-docs/articles/guidance/automation-kit/configure-automation-kit.md

 1. Select **Save & Close**.

-Next, we will make further configurations.
-This configuration is split into the following three sections.
+Next, we'll make further configurations.
+This configuration is split into the following three sections:

 1. [General](#steps-to-configure-general) - Configuration that's related to resources and processes.
 2. [ROI calculation](#steps-to-configure-roi-calculation) - Configuration that's used as a scoring metric to better determine the estimated ROI and complexity of an automation project.